Saturday, September 30, 2006

 Thursday, September 21, 2006

-There are literally thousands of houses like these (to the left) back here in our state and in neighboring ones.
+There are literally thousands of houses like these (to the left) back here in our state.
 It must have been a very popular style for families around the 1910's and 20's.

 And voila!
 Our guest room now has a closet.